25 Content Marketing Tips for Beginners: Where to Focus First

 Who is the target audience?
 What is their search intent when they're seeking what the company has to offer?
 What is the best way to reach them?

 Finally, will the content be in the form of videos -- educational or reels?
-Will it be written blogs, website pages, articles, eBooks, social media posts, or whitepapers?
+Will it be written blogs, website pages, articles, ebooks, social media posts, or whitepapers?
 Don't forget podcasting!

 All in all, figure out what type of content you're good at creating.
 For instance, I'm a good writer.
 I'm also a fair graphic designer.
 I can edit videos if I have to, but I know people who are way better -- and faster -- than I am.
 I've wasted time trying to learn video editing when I could have been honing my writing skills.
 What do you enjoy creating?
 Sharpen that skill and you'll be well on your way.